ietf-wg-ppm/draft-ietf-ppm-dap/draft-pda-protocol.md

 } PAAggregateSubResp;
 ~~~

 The helper handles each sub-request `PAAggregateSubReq` as follows.
 It first
-checks that checks that `PAAggregateSubReq.proto == PAParam.proto`.
-If not, it
-aborts and alerts the leader with "incorrect protocol for sub-request".
-Otherwise, it computes the HPKE context as
+looks up the HPKE config and corresponding secret key associated with
+`helper_share.config_id`.
+If not found, then the sub-response consists of an
+"unrecognized config" alert.
+[TODO: We'll want to be more precise about what
+this means.
+See issue#57.]
+Next, it attempts to decrypt the payload with the
+following procedure:

 ~~~
-context = SetupBaseR(PAAggregateSubReq.enc, sk, [TODO])
+context = SetupBaseR(helper_share.enc, sk, [TODO])
+input_share = context.Open(helper_share.config_id, [TODO])
 ~~~

-where `sk` is its HPKE key and computes the body of the `PAAggregateSubResp`.
-It
+where `sk` is the HPKE secret key.
+If decryption fails, then the sub-response
+consists of a "decryption error" alert.
+[See issue#57.]
+Otherwise, the helper
+handles the request for its plaintext input share `input_share` and updates its
-then updates its state according to the PA protocol.
-After processing all of the
+state as specified by the PA protocol.

-sub-requests, the helper encrypts its updated state and constructs its response
+After processing all of the sub-requests, the helper encrypts its updated state
-to the aggregate request.
+and constructs its response to the aggregate request.

 ##### Helper State